-When new employees begin work within a dental unit they will likely spend a large portion of their time in the sterilisation room learning the processes.
-Eventually, they will know how to operate the room but until that comes about there is often a ‘buddy’ system in place where another clinician will supervise.
+When new employees begin work within a dental unit they will likely spend a large portion of their time in the sterlisation room learning the processes.
+Eventually, they will know how to operate the room but until that comes about there is often a buddy system in place where another clinician will supervise.
 An adequate method of training however during busy periods supervisors will leave new staff members to fend for themselves.

-Previous outbreaks due to employee error
+Outbreaks due to employee error

+Sterlisation and precautionary methods such as indicator tags are all of extreme importance to the safe running of a dental clinic.
+Though none of these are effective when human error occurs.
 Overall the burden of sterilisation is placed on the employer.
 They must provide all employees with the necessary training to ensure understanding and diligence in their responsibilities when complying with health and safety laws.
 Training must be planned, systematic and assessed to properly determine ability before staff are deemed fit to perform such important tasks.

 At Single Use Dental Instruments, our products are Pre-packed sterile, they arrive ready for you.
 Removing the need for sterlisation allows you to focus on what’s important – delivering high quality patient care.
 Ready to take a convenient approach to dentistry?
 Contact our team today!